EstherPlomp/TNW-PhD-Newsletters/README.md

 - Follow the **Open Research Calendar** on [Twitter](https://twitter.com/openresearchcal) or [Google Calendar](https://openresearchcalendar.org/calendar/) for Open Science related events!
 - [‘Easing into Open Science’](https://www.youtube.com/watch?v=owJaD3UiseQ)
 - [Open Scholarship Knowledge Base](https://www.oercommons.org/hubs/OSKB) contains resources that can help you to make your research more open
+- Watch this video on [five things that you should know about Open Science](https://www.youtube.com/watch?v=0uCG3Fl6ugE&feature=youtu.be)
+- Watch this video on how to become an [Open Science Champion](https://www.youtube.com/watch?v=IV1aFnPkUSI) by Heidi Seibold.
+[Heidi is launching an ‘Open Science Stories’ podcast](https://twitter.com/HeidiBaya/status/1346372717562347523), so if you have any stories that you would like to share, get in touch!
+-  The [Passport For Open Science](https://www.ouvrirlascience.fr/passport-for-open-science-a-practical-guide-for-phd-students/?mc_cid=0abeb12a98&mc_eid=3f2684c619) is a guide for PhD students on Open Access, Data Management, and Reproducibility ([click here to download the pdf directly](https://www.ouvrirlascience.fr/wp-content/uploads/2020/11/Passport-for-Open-Science-A-Practical-Guide-For-PhD-Students_30-10-2020_WEB.pdf)).
+(The authors are French but in general the resources will also be applicable to you, or there are TU Delft/Dutch alternatives available such as [DMPonline](https://dmponline.tudelft.nl/) - email me for more info!).
+- To learn more about Open Access, read [‘A Researcher’s Guide to Open Access Publishing’](https://www.openscience-rotterdam.com/2020/12/eur-oa/).
+- Read more about [open and reproducible research in this blogpost/presentation](https://lgatto.github.io/open-and-rr-2/) by Laurent Gatto.
+- ‘[Food for Psychologists](https://youtu.be/s4-stjwnQxE)’ (applicable to any discipline working with data/code)

 # Open Publishing
 - [Registered Reports](https://cos.io/rr/)